Vision For Physical Education

 • Completing Fitness tests

-• Circuit- style fitness sessions held at lunchtimes for all children – led by Mr Alexander
+• Circuit- style fitness sessions held at lunchtimes for all children – led by our sports coach.

 • Activities being led by our Playleaders during lunchtimes